mapbox/wildfire-demo-public/README.md

-# wildfire-demo-public
+# wildfire-demo

-A demo map of U.S. wildfires
+A demo map of US wildfires.